zlgesundheit/openEHR_FLAT_Loader/Dokumentation/MANUAL_openEHR_FLAT_Loader.md

 The **[HaMSTR-Builder-Tool](https://gitlab.plri.de/tute/HAMSTRETLBuilder)** developed by the _Hannover Medical School (MHH)_ already offered this functionality but needed a (commercial) Better / thinkEHR openEHR-Repository to work.
 The present FLAT_Loader tool, similar to the HaMSTR builder, builds on the idea of a user-supplied mapping.
 The **openEHR_FLAT_Loader** allows the user to generate resources using a mapping from data-items to openEHR-Template items.
 The openEHR-Template items are derived directly from Webtemplates for given Operational Templates.

 Webtemplates are part of the FLAT-API as it is used in Better, EHRBase and EtherCIS openEHR-Servers.
-In the future this will be adopted into the openEHR-Standard as a so called [Simplified Data Format](https://specifications.openehr.org/releases/ITS-REST/latest/simplified_data_template.html).
+In the future this will be adopted into the openEHR-Standard as a so called [Simplified Data Template (simSDT)](https://specifications.openehr.org/releases/ITS-REST/latest/simplified_data_template.html).
 We hope to stay (or become) compatible with the standard in the future.

 #### Requirements